 The campfire is an infamous spot to tell tall tales, which pair quite well with S’mores!
 Spend the evening outdoors with friends sharing stories and jokes.
 You can even come prepared to the camp-out with stories ready to share.

 Turn from the artificial lights to see real ones in the night sky.
 Gazing up at the stars not only offers beautiful views, it also will make you even more sleepy.
 Your body can recognize when it is dark outside, and in response, it releases melatonin to make you feel tired.
 Allowing the darkness to wash over you as you star gaze is an ideal way to soak in that melatonin and sail off to sleep.

 When things go “bump” in the night (or more realistically “rustle”), the idea of only having a thin layer of protection between you and whatever is outside can be concerning.
 If nothing else, the sounds have a tendency of keeping us up.

 I personally have a love-hate relationship with earplugs; however, they do the job well if you can stand to keep them on all night.
-My husband can’t stand the feeling of the in-ear earplugs so he opts for the large noise cancelling earmuffs.
+My husband can’t stand the feeling of the in-ear earplugs so he opts for headphones or the large noise cancelling earmuffs.
 Of course, there is a slight concern for safety if both of us cannot hear noises in the night, so we take turns being the “lookout.”

 Keep an eye out for game trails or hiking trails.
 There is a reason why those trails are there.
 Most likely someone or something will be using them at night, and in the process, they could wake you up.
 If you see these trails, place your tent far from them in order to help you sleep better.
 Plus, it’s a pretty standard Leave No Trace practice to follow.